50 Questions You Must Ask to Evaluate the Quality of Your Website

 It is usually easy to identify when a site has been properly optimized for targeted keyword phrases.

-They almost always stick out like a sore thumb if they are not well-optimized.
+Keywords tend to stick out like a sore thumb if they are not used naturally.

-You know how it is: spammy text reads similar to the following if it’s optimized for widgets: “These widgets are the most awesome widgets in the history of widgetized widgets.
+You know how it is.
+Spammy text reads similar to the following if it’s optimized for widgets: “These widgets are the most awesome widgets in the history of widgetized widgets.
 We promise these widgets will rock your world.”

-Well-optimized keywords read well with surrounding text, and if you are someone who is on the inside of the optimizations you will likely be able to identify them easier.
+Well-optimized keywords read well with surrounding text, and if you are on the inside of the optimizations, you will likely be able to identify them easier.

-But, just because they are easily identified by you doesn’t always make them spammy.

-If they are well organized and properly interwoven with the surrounding text, then you really shouldn’t have to do much else to these optimizations.

-On the flip side, if there is so much spammy text that it is negatively affecting optimizations on-site, then it may be time to junk some of the content and rewrite it entirely.
+On the flip side, if there is so much spammy text that it negatively impacts the reader’s experience, it may be time to junk some of the content and rewrite it entirely.

 29. How Deeply Has Content on the Site Been Optimized?